 The magnitude of the channel morphology changes discussed above varies along a stream network as well as with the age of development, slope, geology (sand-bedded channels may cycle through the evolution sequence in a matter of decades whereas clay-dominated channels may take much longer), watershed sediment load and size, type of urbanization, and land use history.
 It is also dependent on a channel’s stage in the channel evolution sequence when urbanization occurs.
 Management strategies must take into account a channel’s stage of adjustment and account for future changes in the evolution of channel form (Stein and Zaleski 2005).

-Traditional structural water quality BMPs (e.g. detention basins and other devices used to store volumes of runoff) unless they are highly engineered to provide adequate flow duration control, do not adequately protect receiving waters from accelerated channel bed and bank erosion, do not address post-development increases in runoff volume, and do not mitigate the decline in benthic macroinvertebrate communities in the receiving waters suggest that structural BMPs are not as effective in protecting aquatic communities as a continuous riparian buffer of native vegetation.
+Traditional structural water quality BMPs (e.g., detention basins and other devices used to store volumes of runoff) unless they are highly engineered to provide adequate flow duration control, do not adequately protect receiving waters from accelerated channel bed and bank erosion, do not address post-development increases in runoff volume, and do not mitigate the decline in benthic macroinvertebrate communities in the receiving waters, and suggest that structural BMPs are not as effective in protecting aquatic communities as a continuous riparian buffer of native vegetation.
 This is supported by the findings of Zucker and White, where instream biological metrics were correlated with the extent of forested buffers.

 This General Permit requires dischargers to maintain pre-development drainage densities and times of concentration in order to protect channels and encourages dischargers to implement setbacks to reduce channel slope and velocity changes that can lead to aquatic habitat degradation.

 There are a number of other approaches for modeling fluvial systems, including statistical and physical models and simpler stream power models.
 The use of these models in California is described in Stein and Zaleski (2005).
-Rather than prescribe a specific one-size-fits-all modeling method in this permit, the State Water Board intends to develop a stream power and channel evolution model-based framework to assess channels and develop a hierarchy of suitable analysis methods and management strategies.
+Rather than require a specific one-size-fits-all modeling method in this permit, the State Water Board intends to develop a stream power and channel evolution model-based framework to assess channels and develop a hierarchy of suitable analysis methods and management strategies.
 In time, this framework may become a State Water Board water quality control policy.

-4. General Permit Linkage to Overbank and Extreme Flood Protection
+I.U.4.
+General Permit Linkage to Overbank and Extreme Flood Protection

-Site design BMPs (e.g. rooftop and impervious disconnection, vegetated swales, setbacks and buffers) filter and settle out pollutants and provide for more infiltration than is possible for traditional centralized structural BMPs placed at the site’s lowest point.
+Site design BMPs (e.g., rooftop and impervious disconnection, vegetated swales, setbacks and buffers) filter and settle out pollutants and provide for more infiltration than is possible for traditional centralized structural BMPs placed at the site’s lowest point.
 They provide source control for runoff and lead to a reduction in pollutant loads.
 When implemented, they also help reduce the magnitude and volume of larger, less frequent storm events (e.g., 10-yr, 24-hour storm and larger), thereby reducing the need for expensive flood control infrastructure.
-Non-structural BMPs can also be a landscape amenity, instead of a large isolated structure requiring substantial area for ancillary access, buffering, screening and maintenance facilities.
+Non-structural BMPs can also be a landscape amenity, instead of a large, isolated structure requiring substantial area for ancillary access, buffering, screening, and maintenance facilities.
 The multiple benefits of using non-structural benefits will be critically important as the state’s population increases and imposes strains upon our existing water resources.

 Maintaining predevelopment drainage densities and times of concentration will help reduce post-development peak flows and volumes in areas not covered under a municipal permit.
 The most effective way to preserve drainage areas and maximize time of concentration is to implement landform grading, incorporate site design BMPs and implement distributed structural BMPs (e.g., bioretention cells, rain gardens, rain cisterns).